 The effects of ASR on the material properties of concrete have been thoroughly studied, and the current literature offers copious quality information regarding this topic.
 However, very little information is available regarding the effects of DEF on either material or structural properties of concrete.
 Therefore, it is important to continue to review any new literature that becomes available regarding DEF and its effect on reinforced concrete.
 In addition, the information on the effects of ASR on various structural properties of reinforced concrete such as bearing capacity and tensile strength is limited.
-Only several documented full-scale load tests on structural elements severely damaged by ASR have been conducted.
-As a result, it is important to continue to search out information regarding the effect of ASR on structural properties of reinforced concrete.
-The limited studies of the effect of ASR on structural properties of reinforced concrete such as present to concrete.
+Only several documented fullscale load tests on structural elements severely damaged by ASR have been conducted.
+As a result, it is important to continue to search out information regarding the effect of ASR on the structural properties of reinforced concrete.
+The limited studies of the effect of ASR on structural properties of reinforced concrete were summarized in Chapter 2.

-6.2.2 Perform In-situ Investigations and Environmental Mitigations
+6.2.2 Perform In-situ Site Investigations